By participating in this project, you agree to follow the code of conduct.

 How to contribute

-feature label are requests for new functionality.
+Writing features: The feature label highlights requests for new functionality.
 Write tests and code up our new feature!

-Write documentation: Puma needs more docs in many areas, especially those where we have open issues labeled
+Write documentation: Puma needs more docs in many areas, especially where we have open issues with the docs label.

 bundle exec puma -C <path/to/config.rb> <path/to/rackup.ru>